CHUM (AM): The Top 40 era: 1957-1986

+RPM Magazine paid tribute to CHUM's 11th anniversary with their May 25, 1968, issue.

-From top 40 to gold-based AC: 1986-1989
+From top 40 to gold-based AC: 1986–1989

 By the mid-1980s, CHUM had lost ground in the Toronto ratings to competing Top 40 station CFTR and FM-based music stations.
 On June 6, 1986, at 3 p.m., after playing Starship's "We Built This City", CHUM dropped its Top 40 format for a gold-based adult contemporary format ("Favourites of Yesterday and Today").
 The first song after the relaunch was "Beginnings" by Chicago.
 The change also discontinued the CHUM Chart, which ended the week of June 14, 1986, with Madonna's "Live to Tell" as the final Number 1 song.
-By 1988, the station had evolved into a brighter AC format ("Toronto's Soft Rock"), focusing on pop hits from the past decade and dropping much of the older music.
-While starting off with modest ratings, CHUM began to slip further over the next few years; in the last book as an AC, CHUM was ranked 11th and held a 2.9 share of the Toronto market as of September 1989.
+By January 1989, the station had evolved into a brighter adult contemporary format ("Toronto's Soft Rock"), focusing on pop hits from the past decade and dropping much of the older music.
+While the adult contemporary format started off with modest ratings, CHUM began to slip further over the next few years; in the September 1989 ratings book, CHUM was ranked 11th and held a 2.9 share of the Toronto market.

-The first "Oldies" era: 1989-2001
+The first "Oldies" era: 1989–2001

-On September 1, 1989, CHUM adopted an oldies format, drawing heavily on its previous Top 40 reputation to cater to the fans of that era's music.
+On September 1, 1989, at 5 p.m., CHUM adopted an oldies format, drawing heavily on its previous Top 40 reputation to cater to the fans of that era's music.

-During the 1990s, the on-air lineup included Daryl B, Bob Magee, Kori Skinner, Andy K, Russ McLeod, Roger Kelly, Marc Chambers and Dan Michaels.
+During the 1990s, the on-air lineup included Daryl B, Bob Magee, Kori Skinner, Andy K, Russ McLeod, Roger Kelly (Roger Kettyls), Marc Chambers and Dan Michaels.
 In 1989, the station acquired the broadcast rights for the Toronto Argonauts.
 Led by play-by-play man Marc Charbonneau and colour commentator Peter Martin, the CHUM broadcast team helped to celebrate the team's Grey Cup victory in 1991 in Winnipeg.
-By 1997, much of the airstaff was replaced with voicetracking.
-Only the morning show was live.
+In 1992, the Argonauts broadcast rights would return to CFRB.
+By 1997, much of the airstaff was replaced with voicetracking, while the morning show remained live.

-In 1998, CHUM obtained the radio broadcast rights to Toronto Blue Jays baseball from CJCL, resulting in a shift towards sports programming on the station.
+In November 1997, CHUM obtained the radio broadcast rights to Toronto Blue Jays baseball from CJCL beginning in the 1998 season, resulting in a shift towards sports programming on the station.